-- Employers offering family-sustaining wages/benefits and education/skills pathways to good jobs. - Programs and services to provide greater access to nutrition, budgeting/credit counseling supports, and mental health services. - •Coalitions to advocate for housing, job needs, and policy change.
+- •Greater supply of affordable housing. - Employers offering family-sustaining wages/benefits and education/skills pathways to good jobs. - Programs and services developed in collaboration with youth. - Coalitions to advocate for systems change related to foundational needs, jobs, and programs.

 Community Action Agencies are leaders in the complex and ever-changing work of addressing the causes and conditions of poverty in Indiana.
 Through deep understanding of the contexts in which Hoosiers are born, grow up, work, and raise families, they innovate, adapt, and serve.
 When Hoosiers are financially stable, they can reach their full potential and better serve their families and communities.
 All Hoosiers owe a debt to these agencies as they continue to fight on the front lines of the War on Poverty.